sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/Nano-9K.md

 2. Visit [Tang questions](https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-Doc/questions.html) first if you have any trouble.

-3. DO NOT USE JTAG, MODE0/1 and DONE pins.
+3. DO NOT USE `JTAG`, `MODE0/1` and `DONE` pins.
 If you really need to use these pins, please refer to [SUG100-2.6E_Gowin Software User Guide.pdf](https://dl.sipeed.com/fileList/TANG/Nano%209K/6_Chip_Manual/EN/General%20Guide/SUG100-2.6E_Gowin%20Software%20User%20Guide.pdf).

 4. Please avoid static electricity hitting PCBA; Please release the static electricity from the hand before contacting PCBA.